webchick/drupal8-demo/README.md

   - #### D8:
     - Squish down browser window, show how toolbar flips orientation, then changes to icons at an even smaller size.
+    - Note responsive images

+### Responsive Preview (D8 only; *not* in core!)
+  - On the topic of preview...
+  - Click on mobile phone drop-down and select one.
+  - Switch orientation
+  - Scroll up/down.
+  - Try another.

 ### CMI (D8 only)